inasafe/inasafe-doc/docs/source/training/socialisation/introduction_of_qgis.rst

 Setup QGIS
 ----------

-1. :guilabel:`Open Quantum GIS Desktop (1.8.0)` - This should be located on
+1. :guilabel:`Open QGIS Desktop (1.8.0)` - This should be located on
 your desktop, or you can find it in your start menu.

 .. image:: /static/training/socialisation/012_qgis_desktop.*